dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 - **How is success proved and measured? (experiments, metrics, most relevant result)**

 ## Problem Definition
 Robotic manipulation in RL has focused on the observation space or reward model rather than action space, which can simplify the exploration and improve robustness.
+However, choosing